-Initially found in parts of Africa, the virus has spread throughout eastern and central Europe, and on into China, and has now been found in wild boar in Belgium, marking its entry into western Europe.
-The spread of this deadly disease is a cause of concern and experts in the field are fearing a pandemic.
-With no vaccine currently available, the only way to control it is through strict biosecurity, restrictions on trade, culling and destruction of infected carcasses.
+Initially found in parts of Africa, the virus has spread throughout eastern and central Europe, and has been found in wild boar in Belgium, marking its entry into western Europe.
+ASF has also reached many countries in Asia, including China, which is home to half the worlds pig population.
+You can find out about the spread of the disease on the World Organisation for Animal Health (OIE) Information Database.
+With no vaccine currently available, the only way to control ASF is through strict biosecurity, restrictions on trade, culling and destruction of infected carcasses.

 The lack of a vaccine makes the control of ASF substantially more difficult, particularly due to the many transmission routes available, which have varying impacts depending on the region.
-The risk of ASF introduction to the UK has been confirmed to remain at ‘medium’ according to the Animal and Plant Health Agency (APHA), having only recently been raised to medium on a temporary basis.
-Despite the risk of exposure to the UK pig population being currently ‘low’ the authorities are stressing this is dependent on all pig keepers adhering to strict biosecurity procedures and continue to monitor the situation.
-Any suspected cases of ASF must be reported to Defra as it is a notifiable disease.
+The risk of ASF introduction to the UK through imports has been stressed by the government, who launched an awareness campaign at the UK's borders to stress the importance of not bringing in infected meat.
+Authorities are also stressing that all pig keepers should adhere to strict biosecurity procedures and continue to monitor the situation.
+Any suspected cases of ASF must be reported to the Department for Environment, Food and Rural Affairs (Defra) as it is a notifiable disease.

 How the disease spreads